-~ This incredibly easy Italian pasta recipe from culinary star Kristin Sollenne is jam-crammed with more nutrition (hello, spinach!) and more flavor than you’d ever guess – even we were surprised!
+~ This incredibly easy Italian Orecchiette with Sausage recipe is jam-crammed with more nutrition (hello, spinach!) and more flavor than you’d ever guess – even we were surprised!
 It’s simple Italian comfort food that comes together in a snap.
-Our families loved it, and we know yours will too!
-Read on to get this terrific recipe, learn about Kristin’s gorgeous new book, and WIN A COPY of her book for yourself! ~
+Our families LOVE it, and we know yours will, too! ~

 This Recipe Is: • Ready in 30 Minutes or Less •

 Here at THK, we’re always searching for new ways to bring you recipes that meet our three standards: They have to be 1) quick and easy, 2) really nutritious, and 3) truly delicious – foods you and your family will genuinely look forward to eating.